Form U4 and Form U5 Disclosure Requirements

 Why is Form U4 and U5 disclosure personally consequential for the rep?

 Form U4 and U5 disclosures are the most personally consequential filings a rep will see over a career.
-The same 30-day clock applies across U4 amendments, U5 filings, and most 4530 reporting.
+The same 30-day clock applies across U4 amendments, U5 filings, and most reporting under the firm event-reporting rule.
 A rep who understands the interplay of the three rails knows:

-The final step in the enforcement chain is the FINRA investigation machinery itself, which Section 6 covers.
+The final step in the enforcement chain is the FINRA investigation machinery itself, covered in the investigations-and-sanctions section.